drone/docs.drone.io/createaccount.markdown

 1. Go to <github.com> and sign in
 2. Click on the "Account Settings" button, it's in the upper right
 3. Click on the Applications tab
-5. You will see a list of all sites you've ever authorized, and their permissions
+4. You will see a list of all sites you've ever authorized, and their permissions
-6. You should see Drone.io in the list.
+5. You should see Drone.io in the list.
 You can view or modify it's permissions by following the instructions provided by Github on this screen

+For Bitbucket:

+1. Go to <bitbucket.org> and sign in
+2. Click on your user in the upper right, then select "Manage Account"
+3. Click on "Integrated Applications"
+4. You will see a list of all sites you've ever authorized